Selling Tips > Colorado Contracts

 There are literally dozens of different CREC approved forms and contracts designed to protect the interests of the public as well as to promote the professional conduct of all licensed real estate agents.
 Among all of these approved documents, however, the following three have the most relevance in the majority of real estate transactions: 1.
 The Exclusive Right to Sell Listing Contract 2.
 The Brokerage Disclosure Form, and 3.
 The Contract to Buy and Sell Real Estate.

 The Exclusive Right To Sell Listing Contract is used when the owner of a property wishes to engage the services of a licensed real estate broker to assist in the sale of their property.
 Whether it be a vacant parcel of land, a residence, or a commercial building, the listing contract is the same.
 This form spells out the address, the owner, the length of the listing agreement, and the obligations of both the seller and the broker.
 Almost always, the terms of this agreement mandate that the real estate broker place the property in the Multiple List System (MLS) thereby making the property available to all of the real estate brokers within the community.
-In addition, once a property is listed in the MLS, it is automatically distributed to literally hundreds of consumer-friendly websites where prospective purchasers can surf for properties online.
+In addition, once a property is listed in the MLS, it is automatically distributed to literally hundreds of consumer-friendly websites where prospective buyers can search for properties online.